-Hence, it is extremely important that you do not miss this petrol pump to top up the fuel.
+Hence, you mustn’t miss this petrol pump to top up the fuel.
 Apart from being famous for this only petrol pump on Manali – Leh Highway, Tandi offers a view of the confluence of Chandra River and Bhaga River.
-The merged river is called Chandrabhaga River and when it enter Jammu and Kashmir, it is further called Chenab river.
+The merged river is called Chandrabhaga River, and when it enters Jammu and Kashmir, it is further called the Chenab river.

-The Chandra River originates from Chandratal / Samudri Tapu, Spiti Valley and Bhaga River originate from Suraj Tal or Surya Tal, Lahaul Valley.
+The Chandra River originates from Chandratal / Samudri Tapu, Spiti Valley, and Bhaga River originates from Suraj Tal or Surya Tal, Lahaul Valley.
 So, if you have time on hand then do click some pictures of the confluence too.

 There is Manali Leh Highway travel guide that is complete without the mention of Tandi petrol pump 🙂

 Next comes Keylong, which is the biggest town located on Manali – Leh Highway and is the district/administrative headquarter of Lahaul Valley and Spiti Valley districts of Himachal Pradesh.